NOTE: The Foundation Trust is not currently accepting Letters of Inquiry for Partnership Grants.

 - Expectation of demonstrable benefit to your organization

 - Degree of collaboration proposed with the Foundation Trust and potential for successful partnership in project design and implementation (specific to Partnership Grants)

-*Please note that we are not currently accepting letters of inquiry for partnership grants.
-Our next funding cycle will be announced later this year.
+*Please note that we are not currently accepting letters of inquiry for partnership grants and the information here is informational only.
+Our next funding cycle will be announced at a later date.